 To make the filling:

 Increase oven temperature to 525° and preheat. (see notes)

-Either in the bowl of a stand up mixer or in medium bowl using an electric hand mixer, beat together in low speed the cream cheese, sugar, flour and lemon zest.
+Either in the bowl of a stand up mixer or in medium bowl using an electric hand mixer, beat in medium speed the cream cheese until light, about two minutes.
+Decrease to low speed and add the sugar, flour, lemon juice and lemon zest.
 Mix in the vanilla.
 Start adding the eggs and egg yolks, one at a time.
 Scrap the wall of the bowl between additions, if needed.
 Stop beating as soon as the last yolk is incorporated.

 Place baking pan in a baking sheet.
 Pour filling into it.
 Place the baking sheet with the pan on the middle rack of the oven.
 Fill the baking sheet with water almost to the top.
 Close oven door and bake for 11 minutes, until puffed.
 (Check it out around the first 10 minutes, if it seems burned or you see any big crack, turn down the oven temperature at that moment.)
 After that, turn down the oven to 200° and bake for 1 hour more, until the cheesecake is firm but the center is slightly wobbly if pan is shaken a bit.